 3. Legal basis for the processing of personal data

-We only process your personal data such as your first and last name, your e-mail address and IP address etc. if there is a legal basis for this.
-Here, according to the General Data Protection Regulation, three regulations in particular come into question:
+We only process your personal data, such as your surname and first name, your e-mail address and IP address, etc., if there is a legal basis for doing so.
+According to the General Data Protection Regulation, the following regulations in particular come into consideration:

-However, at the respective positions, we will always point out to you on which legal basis the processing of your personal data is based.
+However, at the relevant points in this data protection declaration, we will always point out once again the legal basis on which your personal data is processed.

 4. Passing on of personal data

 The transfer of personal data is also processing within the meaning of the previous point 3.
 However, we would like to inform you again here separately about the subject of transfer to third parties.
 The protection of your personal data is very important to us.
 For this reason, we are particularly careful when it comes to passing on your data to third parties.